teamhanko/hanko/backend/docs/Config.md

   # - postgres
   #
   dialect: "postgres"
-  user: "hanko"
+  user: "CHANGE-ME"
-  password: "hanko"
+  password: "CHANGE-ME"
-  database: "hanko"
+  database: "CHANGE-ME"
 service:
   ## name ##
   #
   # This is the name of the service.
-This value will be used in the subject header of emails
+This value will be used in the subject header of emails.
   #
-  name: "Hanko Authentication Service"
+  name: "Example Project"
 ## secrets ##
 #
 # The secrets section configures secrets used for signing.
 The secrets can be rotated by adding a new secret to the top of the list.